gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

   - Gather the Admin mode Running config from XR devices and save it to a file.

 ### Lab exercise
-- Since these will be run on different subsets of nodes, new plays in the same playbook will be created
+- These requirements will be run on different subsets of nodes, so new plays will be created
   - For writing IOS configs, the "ios_command" module can be used.
   - For gathering XR admin mode config, the “raw” and “copy” modules can be used.
 - Create playbook, op31-runcfg-bkup.yml, with the contents below: